printerscanner/earthly-delights/content/blog/the-east-solano-plan.md

 “We didn’t know what the government did.
 The whole government apparatus is quite wonderful and quite crucial.
 [It] makes me frantic that it’s being taken away.” [...]
 Brand spoke at a Prague conference hosted by the Ethereum Foundation, which supports an eponymous, open-source, blockchain-based computing platform and cryptocurrency.
 In his address, he apologized for over-valorizing hackers.
 “Frankly,” he said, “most of the real engineering was done by people with narrow ties who worked nine to five, often with federal money.”

 ![undefined](https://upload.wikimedia.org/wikipedia/commons/thumb/4/45/WEC-69F-C.jpg/800px-WEC-69F-C.jpg)

-*The Whole Earth Catalog, a plague among us.*
+*Fig 5: The Whole Earth Catalog, a plague among us.*